Once again the contributors and major players in the Git ecosystem are gathered. Read along for news, announcements and stories from Git Merge 2018.

 The focus of the conference track is more about what to do when you are in Git, than technical deep-dives.

 We are learning about the difficulty in showing useful information to the users, especially in an efficient matter.
 It is not just about lines of code, how can we track information across refactorings?

-Grant Matthews of Atlassian, tells us about his endeavours in annotating diffs.
+Grant Matthews of Atlassian, tells us about his endeavors in annotating diffs.
 Pablo Santos Luaces follows up with the concept of semantic merges.

 What happens when we want to resolve more merges automatically, than is possibly with Git out-of-the-box.
 They’ve run a ton of test against public GitHub repositories and shown than a significant portion of merges could be automatically resolved by their tool.
 You can try it out on your own public repositories here: mergedroid.

 The final talk of the day is “Making Git for Windows” with Derrick Stolee and Johannes Schindeling both from Microsoft.
 Johannes is the primary maintainer of Git for Windows.
 They face many challenges, including most of the developers of Git being on Linux.
 Even through those hurdles they manage to build Git for the platform where it has most users.
 One of the things that truly has helped them move faster, is automation (no surprise there!).

 The cycle time from a new release of Git core to a new Git for windows release candidate is getting shorter and shorter.
 I wish for Johannes that the error reports that he receives will be well described.

 Derrick Stolee takes over from Johannes, and talks about performance in Git for Windows, as well as the challenges of having the entire Windows source code in a repository.

 Derrick runs through some impressive performance gains that the Microsoft have contributed to the Git core.
 While I’ve always felt that performance improvements in Git, and even making a virtual filesystem just to be able to contain all their code in one repository is wrong, I’m getting to a new understand.